 a) An Android TV + the ScreenCloud app

 If you already have a smart Android TV, you can use the ScreenCloud Android Player app which you can download from the Google Play Store.
 That’s it!
-All of the hardware you need and you’re ready to go.
+Your TV is all the hardware you need, and you’re ready to go.

 b) A standard (non-smart) TV screen + cheap media device + the ScreenCloud app

 If you don’t have a smart Android TV, then you can use any screen you have (even non-smart ones), adding a $40 Amazon Fire TV Stick 4K or a Chromecast with Google TV to help make the screen smart.
 Once installed, you can download the ScreenCloud app from the Amazon App Store (if using the Fire TV Stick) or the Google Play Store (if using Chromecast).

 If you already purchased one of our Station P1 Pro devices, there is no need to navigate to the app store as ScreenCloud’s software already comes pre-installed and will boot up once your device powers on.
 The only step you need to do is configure your network settings using a ScreenCloud OS provisioning USB flash drive.